TawinaChaposa/advent_of_cyber_2025/Day 12_Spotting_Fishing_Emails/spotting_phishing_emails.md

 ### Scenario Overview

 With McSkidy still missing, TBFC is vulnerable.
-The Email Protection Platform — the SOC’s first line of defence — is completely offline.
+The Email Protection Platform, the SOC’s first line of defence is completely offline.
 That means no automated filtering, no quarantine, no safety net.

 Every email reaching TBFC staff now has to be reviewed manually.